jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **3) Data Collection:**

-The tweets are collected using Twitter location data from within a 50 mile range of the respective country capitals every week from May 11 to December 22, 2021.
+The tweets were collected using Twitter location data from within a 50 mile range of the respective country capitals every week from May 11 to December 22, 2021.